awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

       If the output contains a `root` entry for `/greengrass/ggc/packages/ggc-version/bin/daemon`, then the daemon is running\.
 **Note**
-This procedure is written with the assumption that the core software is installed in the `/greengrass` directory\.
+This procedure is written with the assumption that the AWS IoT Greengrass Core software is installed in the `/greengrass` directory\.

    1. To stop the daemon: